cardano-foundation/CIPs/CIP-0067/README.md

 ## Specification

-To give issuers, the option to classify assets the `asset_name` MUST be prefixed the following `4 bytes` binary encoding:
+To give issuers the option to classify assets, the `asset_name` MUST be prefixed with the following 4 binary encoded bytes:
 ```
 [ 0000 | 16 bits label_num | 8 bits checksum | 0000 ]
 ```